-As a college preparatory school, we provide cadets with a challenging curriculum that exceeds national standards.
+As a college-preparatory school, we provide cadets with a challenging curriculum that exceeds national standards.
 Cadets benefit from a 12:1 student-to-faculty ratio designed to stimulate and inspire academic excellence.

-Our accelerated program and highly structured educational environment provides cadets with a solid academic foundation and boasts a 97% college acceptance rate year after year.
+Our accelerated program and highly structured educational environment provides cadets with a solid academic foundation and boasts a 100% college acceptance rate year after year.

 In order to graduate, cadets must earn a total of 26 academic credits.
 The credits must include four in each of the following: English, mathematics, science and social science; two in a foreign language; one in computer technology; a half-credit each in English composition, health and speech (see Special Programs); as well as five and a half elective credits, which includes Military Science.

-Our honors courses parallel the curriculum offered in standard classes but are more challenging as they cover topics in greater depth and breadth, are faster paced and enhance critical thinking skills.
+MMA's Honors courses parallel the curriculum offered in standard classes but are more challenging as they cover topics in greater depth and breadth, are faster paced and enhance critical thinking skills.

 Read our blog: How MMA Helps Your Son Achieve Academic Success